-Leaked drafts of this proposed rule do not change policy, but they do create a chilling effect that leaves immigrants afraid to utilize vital services like WIC that they are legally permitted to use.
-The next formal action to be expected is for DHS to submit the proposed rule to the White House's Office of Management and Budget (OMB).
-OMB must approve the rule before it can be formally proposed.
-Once the rule is formally proposed, DHS must provide notice to the general public, so that advocacy groups can be prepared for any rules changes and inform WIC clinics about the new rules.
+As of March 29, the proposed rule is being reviewed by the White House Office of Management and Budget (OMB).
+This is the final step in the rulemaking process.
+Once OMB completes its review of the proposed rule, it will be formally proposed.
+At this point, DHS must provide notice to the general public, so that advocacy groups can be prepared for any rules changes and inform WIC clinics about the new rules.
 There will also be a comment period, so that interested parties can express their dissatisfaction with any proposed rule changes and hopefully convince DHS that this change should not be implemented as it would have detrimental effects on public health.
 The rule does not have legal effect and the definition of public charge does not change until after notice-and-comment.
 DHS must then respond to the submitted comments, consider revisions, and undergo other administrative processes before issuing a final rule.
+This process will take multiple months to complete.